himanshu070/Drum-Kit/README.md

 # Drum-Kit
-A basic drum kit web application using javascript
+A basic drum kit web application using javascript.